y4umeng/policy_distillation/README.md

 ## Acknowledgments

-This project is based on the [Policy Distillation](https://arxiv.org/abs/1511.06295) paper by Google DeepMind and follows the DQN architecture described in [Mnih et al. (2015)](https://www.nature.com/articles/nature14236).
+This project is inspired by the [Policy Distillation](https://arxiv.org/abs/1511.06295) paper and builds upon the DQN architecture introduced in [Mnih et al. (2015)](https://www.nature.com/articles/nature14236).

 ---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

+Feel free to contribute, report issues, or suggest improvements!